brene/docs/source/docs/data-model/index.md

 #### String

-A string holds text.
+A `String` holds text.
 This is the type you would use for a username, the content of a blog post or anything else that is best represented as text.

 #### Integer

-An integer is a number that cannot have decimals.
+An `Integer` is a number that cannot have decimals.
 Use this to store values such as the weight of an ingredient required for a recipe or the minimum age for an event.

 #### Float

-A float is a number that can have decimals.
+A `Float` is a number that can have decimals.
 Use this to store values such as the price of an item in a store or the result of complex calculations.

 #### Boolean

-A boolean can have the value True or False.
+A `Boolean` can have the value `true` or `false`.
 This is useful to keep track of settings such as whether the user wants to receive an email newsletter or if a recipe is appropriate for vegetarians.

+#### DateTime

+The `DateTime` type can be used to store date or time values.
+A good example might be the date of birth of a person.
+The used format for `DateTime` values is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and looks like this: `2015-11-22T13:57:31-03:00`

 #### Enum